 Medicare's LI NET program provides immediate prescription drug coverage for people with Medicare who are at the pharmacy counter and qualify for Extra Help, but aren't enrolled in a Medicare Prescription Drug Plan.
 Medicare's LI NET program covers all Part D covered drugs, and there are no network pharmacy restrictions during the time period covered by this program.
 The person will be charged the reduced co-payment based on the level of Extra Help they get.

 Medicare's LI NET program also covers prescriptions that eligible people filled within the last 30 days.

-For more information on getting your prescriptions filled at a pharmacy using the LI NET program, click here.
+For more information on getting your prescriptions filled at a pharmacy using the LI NET program, contact your local DSS office.